Arche (oratorio): V – Dona nobis pacem

-Modern Zeitgeist is represented by an alphabet rap of the children's choir.
-The response is a Dona nobis pacem, performed by a boy soprano and the choirs.
+Modern Zeitgeist is represented by an alphabet rap of the children's choir ("Facebook, Google, NATO").
+The response is a Dona nobis pacem, a plea for peace, performed by a boy soprano and the choirs.
 Man bears the fate of the earth in his own hands.
-The resolution of the final cadence is not complete.
+Widmann did not set a catastrophic counterpoint in the final fifth movement.
+The resolution of the final cadence is not complete, the hope for love, charity and a rational humanity.

 Scoring

 The setting contains voices and a large orchestra.